-When I learned my hometown friend, whom I hadn’t seen in 40 years, was coming to visit me in Uzes, right away I started planning a trip.
+When I learned my hometown friend, whom I hadn’t seen in 40 years, was coming to visit me in Uzes, I started planning a trip right away.
 Little did we know we’d be lost in the Luberon.
-An over-night stay in a bastide in the Luberon sounded like a good idea.
-That, along with a few day trips from Uzes would give her an overview of this region of France and it would give us both a taste of Provence during a time of year when there are not so many tourists.
+An overnight stay in a bastide in the Luberon sounded good.
+That, along with a few day trips from Uzes, would give her an overview of this region of France and provide us with a taste of Provence during a time of year when there are not so many tourists.

-For our road trip to Provence, my friend Pat brought along her Rick Steves’ guide book.
-I had an overview summary of the Luberon’s “golden triangle” that was given to me by a friend.
+My friend Pat brought her Rick Steves’ guidebook for our road trip to Provence.
+I had an overview summary of Luberon’s “golden triangle” that was given to me by a friend.
 We bought a map of Provence the day we started our journey.
-Basically the plan was to drive to L’isle Sur la Sorgue for the antique market on Sunday, then back to Uzes.
-On Tuesday and Wednesday we’d “explore” Gordes, Goult, Lacoste, Menerbes, and Roussillon.
+The plan was to drive to L’isle Sur la Sorgue for the antique market on Sunday, then back to Uzes.
+We’d “explore” Gordes, Goult, Lacoste, Menerbes, and Roussillon on Tuesday and Wednesday.
 If there was time, we’d drive into Aix en Provence.

 Even Rick Steves says “you’re going to get lost”.

 That was easy.
 I knew the way.
 I’ve traveled back and forth to the train station in Avignon several times.

 Leaving Avignon was when the problems started.

 Pat unfolded the map of Provence for the first time.
 We’d been too busy talking to think about it before now.

 “Oh, look, a map!” said Pat, surprised to find it on her lap.
 “Guess this is what we brought it for,” she declared.

 “Probably a good idea to take a look now,” says I.